Getting started with marketing for subscription-based apps

 On one hand, the developers love them because they typically see a higher revenue than pay-to-download, in-app purchase, and ad revenue models, but more importantly, this revenue is more reliable than other models, which allows for greater confidence in your marketing efforts and in planning major feature upgrades.

 On the other hand, the users love these kinds of apps because they’re constantly being engaged with new and often exclusive content.

 What in-app events should I measure for my subscription-based app?

 Today, we are going to explore some practices I have found to be helpful in building a successful UA strategy for a subscription app.
-First and foremost, you’re going to want to start off on the right foot and set up an attribution partner, such as AppsFlyer, to capture all of your relevant data.
+First and foremost, you’re going to want to start off on the right foot and set up a mobile measurement partner, such as AppsFlyer, to capture all of your relevant data.
 This part is going to sound a little tedious, but without a strong data foundation, you’re going to be relying on guesswork to determine your users’ behavior, make changes within the app, and to optimize your campaigns.

 While every app is different, most subscription models include three main events: free trial, monthly subscriptions, and annual subscriptions.

 The first event you’re going to want to track is your free trial and this should fire when the user completes the registration form.
 If no registration is required, you can just use your install as your free trial event.

 The second and third events that you’re going to want to track are your monthly and your annual subscriptions; make sure that you track them separately though.
 Also, be sure to include revenue parameters so that you can accurately measure your ROI on these subscriptions.

 Next, I would suggest putting an event on your initiated checkout page.
 This is going to give you a great idea of how many people are considering your offer and then actually making a purchase.
 This will also be a great conversion rate that you’re going to be able to use for future optimizations.